GBU-53/B StormBreaker: History

 In July 2018, Raytheon announced that the SDB II, recently renamed StormBreaker, had entered operational testing; the weapon had achieved a 90% success rate during developmental testing.
 The Air Force planned to declare the SDB II operational in September 2019, but a problem with the bomb's backup fin storage clips, other hardware and software issues, and the COVID-19 pandemic delayed its introduction.
 The StormBreaker was approved for operational use onboard the F-15E in September 2020.
+The Navy declared Early Operational Capability (EOC) of the StormBreaker on the F/A-18E/F in October 2023.

+In March 2025, F/A-18 Super Hornets onboard the USS Harry S. Truman (CVN-75) were photographed carrying GBU-53/B StormBreakers on a nighttime strike against the Houthi rebels in Yemen.
+This would indicate the first use of the StormBreaker by the US Navy.